-RSU’s highest achievements in the university rankings in the academic year 2020/2021
+RSU’s highest achievements in the 2023/2024 university rankings

 - Times Higher Education Impact Rankings

 - RSU ranks 301-400 in the Times Higher Education Impact Rankings 2022

 - Highest ranking - 12th in the world for implementing Sustainable Development Goal (SDG) 3, Good Health and Well-being